colejensen/finalproject/README.md

 ### BEAST

 I then used the aligned fasta file from the Nextstrain output, called `masked.fasta`, as an input for BEAUTi.
 In BEAUTi I will parse the dates by using the tip dates, defined just by its order and parsed as a number.
 Using trait files compiled by the metadata given during data collection, I will import traits that outline region of exposure, country, and country of exposure for each genome in the alignment.
 Each of these traits will create a partition.
 Sites will be set to use an HKY model with emprical base frequencies, a gamma site heterogeneity model with four gamma categories.
-I used an uncorrelated relaxed clock with a lognormal relaxed distribution.
-The tree prior used was a coalescent: exponential growth prior.
+I used an uncorrelated relaxed clock with a lognormal relaxed distribution<sub>[14](https://www.cell.com/cell/fulltext/S0092-8674(19)30783-4)</sub>.
+The tree prior used was a coalescent: exponential growth prior<sub>[15](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7366979/)</sub>.
 The operator mix was set to a fixed tree topology.
 The rest of the BEAUTi xml file was set as deafult.

 Before running the `<xml>` file, I opened `<xml>` file and replaced the starting tree with IQTree output treefile.
-How to do this can be found [here](https://beast.community/faq.html#starting-tree-and-fixing-trees)<sub> [14](https://beast.community/faq.html#starting-tree-and-fixing-trees)</sub>.
+How to do this can be found [here](https://beast.community/faq.html#starting-tree-and-fixing-trees)<sub> [16](https://beast.community/faq.html#starting-tree-and-fixing-trees)</sub>.

 After running BEAST, the output will be assessed using FigTree, Tracer, and TreeAnnotator.
 This resulted in a viable mcc.tree file output.

 ### Baltic

-I then make tree visualizations and figure out where transmission events occured<sub>[15](https://www.nature.com/articles/nature22040)</sub>.
+I then make tree visualizations and figure out where transmission events occured<sub>[17](https://www.nature.com/articles/nature22040)</sub>.
 This is where baltic comes in.
 I will use the [baltic package](https://github.com/evogytis/baltic) to take the outputs of Beast and Nextstrain to create visualiztion of the trees.
 Using the `baltic_explodeJSON.py` script, I will input the `<json>` file from the Nextstrain output to be used as a coloring tool for the tree visualization.
 The BEAST mcc.tree file output will be used to create a tree and see where transmission occurred from New York City to other countires.

 ## Results